hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * Course: "Concurrency in Java"
 * New concurrency features in recent Java versions, on which I wrote a few articles.
 * I'm a Java Champion and an Oracle ACE.
-* I am @hannotify on Twitter, Mastodon or Bluesky.

-(Let's keep calling it Twitter, just to annoy Elon)

 * I post about things I like, as everyone does I suppose.
 * Java Development, Concurrency, Version Control, Sustainability and making music.